History

 beneath the sea in and around the shoal.
 Since 1876 the

-but due to the ice floe danger, it could not remain on
+year, but due to the ice floe danger, it could not

-station during the winter months when it was most needed.
+remain on station during the winter months when it was

 The Lighthouse Board decided to erect a lighthouse on

-the Board finally adopted the proposal of its chief engineer,
+but the Board finally adopted the proposal of its chief

 Heap proposed to build a lighthouse with a caisson

-feet high and 6 inches wide with both horizontal and vertical
+each 6 feet high and 6 inches wide with both horizontal

-flanges that would be bolted together to assure a water-tight
+and vertical flanges that would be bolted together to

-from contractors to assemble and sink the caisson.
-The firm
+bids from contractors to assemble and sink the caisson.

-of Messrs.
-Anderson and Barr, a New York civil engineering
+The firm of Messrs.
+Anderson and Barr, a New York civil

-firm was awarded the contract.
-They proposed to sink the
+engineering firm was awarded the contract.
+They proposed

 A square wooden working caisson was constructed on the